DSchroer/DPrez/README.md

 When generating the presentation it is possible to specify the theme.
 Theme files have options to configure your presentation and are assumed to be json files.

+All properties in a theme file are optional.

 ```json
 {
   "theme": "beige | black | blood | league | moon | night | serif | simple | sky | solarized | white",